 Regard anything that meets the following criteria with particular suspicion:

-If an attachment arrives with an empty message.
+Which arrive with an empty message.

-If the message doesn't include any personal references at all, (for instance a short message that just says something like "You must take a look at this", or "I'm sending you this because I need your advice").
+If the message doesn't include any personal references at all, for instance, a short message that just says something like "You must take a look at this", or "I'm sending you this because I need your advice".

 In all the above instances, it is recommended that you check with the sender that they knowingly sent the mail/attachment in question.